Rigorous Teaching, Engaged Students: Facing History and the Common Core in Los Angeles

 “Teachers around the country have an increasing number of mandates with a decreasing number of resources,” Guzman continued.
 “Everyone is so overwhelmed.
 That is where Facing History came in.
 When I heard that they had these resources available, I knew that it was going to be a good use of my time.
 I knew it would be valuable and relevant to what I could use in the classroom.”

-Click here to continue reading about Facing History and the Common Core in Los Angeles-area schools.
+Click here to continue reading about Facing History and the Common Core State Standards in Los Angeles-area schools.

 Find out more about Facing History’s work in the Los Angeles area.